gitter-badger/glagol/README.md

 ### Known embarrasing issues:

-* error messages are much less clear than they could be
+* error messages are much less clear than they could be; server-side source maps are yet to be implemented, and compile errors after runtime updates aren't thrown -- instead the failed notion gets set to `undefined` which causes an exception further down the road.
-* a notion created during runtime is not registered (no listener is currently being bound to chokidar's `added` event)
-* saving a notion created during runtime twice causes crash (because there is still a listener for `changed`)
+* new notion directories still can't be created during runtime (files ok though)

 ## In a nutshell